-Nedrestrand Gard is a charming farmhouse that dates back to 1864.
+The charming Nedrestrand Gard is a farmhouse that dates back to 1864.
 The building contains a traditional Norwegian smokehouse.
 Food is served here, and guests are given an insight into the farm's history.

 Read more about Where to stay in the Sognefjord area and Where to stay in the Sunnfjord area.

 The cuisine and the chefs are international.
 Kviknes in Balestrand use local ingredients as far as possible, and the fjord is an outstanding larder.